dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 Conversely, in a large company the hiring manager rarely does any sourcing at all - it is HR's job to go source candidates.
 Yet most people in HR don't truly understand the roles they are recruiting for, relying on the job description and salary band to get in a few resumes in that don't completely stink.

-##### Step 6: Screening of applicants

-This is most probably the part of the recruitment process that requires the most amount of work.
-This is where the applicants’ skills and personalities are going to be tested and evaluated, to ascertain whether they are a good fit for the job and its description.

-If they do not arrive at a decision, there may be a need to restart the recruiting process, until such time that they are able to reach a decision that everyone will be satisfied with.

-##### Step 7: Making of the job offer
+#### Step 4: Making of the job offer

 The last step of the previous phase involves the selection of the best candidate out of the pool of applicants.
 It is now time for the organization to offer the job to the selected applicant.

-Making the offer: To make things more formal, a representative of the company or of the human resources department will contact the candidate and inform him that he has been selected for the job.
-In this stage, complete details of the compensation package will also be made known to the applicant.

-Acceptance of the offer by the applicant: The applicant should also communicate his acceptance of the offer for it to be final.
-Take note that, if the selected applicant does not accept the job offer and declines it, the recruitment process will have to start all over again.

-Step 5: Introduction and induction of the new employee

-The moment that the applicant accepted the job offer, he has officially gone from being an applicant to an employee of the organization.
-The induction process will now begin.

-Usually, the beginning of the induction process is marked by the signing of the employment contract, along with a welcome package given to the new employee.
-The date for the first day that the employee will have to report for work and start working in the company will be determined and communicated to the newly hired employee.

-However, it doesn’t end there.
-The employee will still have to undergo pre-employment screening, which often includes background and reference checks.
-When all these pre-employment information have been verified, the employee will now be introduced to th
+Assuming the person accepts, the new employee will still have to undergo pre-employment screening, which often includes background and reference checks.
+When all these pre-employment information have been verified, the employee will now be introduced to the team.

-Meanwhile, in the startup the "A player" has been on the ground for two months already and built the first MVP product.
+Meanwhile, in the startup the "A player" has been on the ground for **two months and already built the first MVP product**.

 #### Compensation Practices